Jamie White (footballer): Sutton United

-White scored within 14 minutes of his Sutton debut, putting his side 1-0 up away to local rivals Bromley.
+White scored within 14 minutes of his Sutton debut, putting his side 1–0 up away to local rivals Bromley.
 However, United eventually lost the match 2–1.

 On 26 March, he joined fellow Conference South side Farnborough on loan.
 He made his debut two days later, playing the whole match in a 2–2 draw against Bishop Stortford.

 Gosport Borough

 Following his release from Sutton United, White joined National League South side Gosport Borough ahead of the 2015–16 season.
 In mid-October he was signed on a loan to Poole Town, which was followed by a loan spell to Farnborough that expired during Boxing Week.
 He made one more appearance for Gosport Borough, scoring a goal in the Russell Cotes Cup win against Sholing on 13 January 2016, before joining Salisbury in the Wessex League Premier Division on an initial three-month deal.
 Despite helping them gain promotion to Southern League, he stays in Wessex League for the 2016–17 season, joining Blackfield & Langley in June 2016.
 He bagged 42 goals in 52 league games.

 On 25 November 2017 he made his debut for Moneyfields, scoring in a 1–1 draw at Cambridge City.

 Having played for Hampshire Premier League side Infinity for the end of the 2017–18 season, White confirmed on 17 May 2018 that he had rejoined the side for the 2018–19 season.

 On 5 February 2022, White joined Wessex League Division One side Folland Sports.
 Later that day, he scored on his debut in a 2–1 win over Andover Town.

 The following season, White returned to Infinity who had restarted life in Hampshire Premier League Division One.
+The following season he began playing in the Wessex League once more, joining Millbrook.